phw/peek/README.md

 The deb packages from these PPAs probably will also work on Debian.

 ### Fedora
- Fedora 25 users can use this repo:
+Fedora 25 users can use this repository:

 ```
 sudo dnf config-manager --add-repo http://download.opensuse.org/repositories/home:/Bajoja/Fedora_25/home:Bajoja.repo